-Everton close to being sold to 777 Partners
+Everton close to being sold to American investment firm

-Everton takeover news: Farhad Moshiri on verge of sale to 777 Partners
+Everton takeover news: Farhad Moshiri on verge of sale to American investment firm

 Last updated on .From the section Everton

-Premier League strugglers Everton are close to being sold to 777 Partners, BBC Sport understands.
+Premier League strugglers Everton are close to being sold to Miami-based investment firm 777 Partners.

-The financially-stricken Toffees resumed discussions with the Miami-based investment firm after talks with MSP Sports Capital collapsed in August.
+The financially-stricken Toffees resumed discussions with the American company after talks with MSP Sports Capital collapsed in August.

 The takeover will bring to an end the tumultuous tenure of owner Farhad Moshiri, who first invested in 2016.